The Analytics Blog

 Method 3: Server-Side Tracking

 Server-side tracking moves data collection from the browser to your server.
 This bypasses ad blockers and browser restrictions.
+Learn more about how to set up server-side tracking with GTM.

 How It Works